Pope urged to talk of human rights, political prisoners, in Bahrain visit

 ARAB SPRING

-At a briefing last week, Vatican spokesman Matteo Bruni was asked if the pope would speak about human rights while in Bahrain, given criticism by international rights groups of the country's treatment of the Shi'ite majority.
+At a briefing last week, Vatican spokesperson Matteo Bruni was asked if the pope would speak about human rights while in Bahrain, given criticism by the opposition and international rights groups of the state's treatment of the Shi'ite majority.

 "I won't anticipate anything on what the pope will be saying in the next few days.
 The position of the Holy See and of the pope concerning religious freedom and liberty is clear and is known," he said.

-Bahraini authorities deny opposition accusations of decades of discrimination against Shi'ite Muslims in the island state.
+The Bahrain government spokesperson said the state protects freedom of religion and worship, and "does not tolerate discrimination, persecution or the promotion of division based on ethnicity, culture or faith".

-The pope is visiting Bahrain to attend the closing ceremony of the "Bahrain Forum for Dialogue: East and West for Human Coexistence" and to meet members of the small Catholic community.
+The pope is visiting Bahrain for the closing ceremony of "Bahrain Forum for Dialogue: East and West for Human Coexistence" and to meet members of the Catholic community.

-He will meet King Hamad bin Isa al-Khalifa several times and stay in the royal compound because there is no Vatican embassy in Bahrain.
+He will meet King Hamad bin Isa al-Khalifa and stay in the royal compound because there is no Vatican embassy in Bahrain.

 In 2019, Francis visited the United Arab Emirates, the first pontiff to visit the Arabian peninsula and say a Mass there.

-Bahrain is about 70% Muslim and, unlike Saudi Arabia, allows the small Christian community - made up mostly of foreign workers - to practice their faith publicly in the two churches there.
+Bahrain is about 70% Muslim and, unlike Saudi Arabia, allows the small Christian community - mostly foreign workers - to practice their faith publicly in two churches there.

-(By Philip Pullella in Vatican City and Ghaida Ghantous in Dubai; Editing by Alex Richardson)
+(By Philip Pullella in Vatican City and Ghaida Ghantous in Dubai; Editing by Alex Richardson and Josie Kao)

 ((philip.pullella@thomsonreuters.com;))